'When the victim was on the ground he was also kicked to the chest,' police said

 Advertisement

-“Officers investigating the report arrested a man, aged in his 30s, this morning, Tuesday 26th September, on suspicion of assault occasioning actual bodily harm.
-He remains in custody at this time, assisting with enquiries.”

-“Enquiries remain ongoing and anyone who has mobile, doorbell or CCTV footage that could help our investigation is asked to contact police on 101 quoting reference number 2189 25/09/23.”Information can also be provided to Crimestoppers anonymously on 0800 555 111.
+“Enquiries remain ongoing and anyone who has mobile, doorbell or CCTV footage that could help our investigation is asked to contact police on 101 quoting reference number 2189 25/09/23.”Alternatively, information can be provided to the independent charity Crimestoppers on 0800 555 111 which is 100% anonymous and gives people the power to speak up and stop crime.